corbado/corbado-java/documentation.md

             8. Sign and publish the artifact ![](1f874051e7aef9cede1f7833550b6c1e.png)

-# 7. Ease of Collaboration and Development
+## 7. Ease of Collaboration and Development

-1. A full CI/CD pipeline that includes static analysis will require consistent project configuration across all machines.
-This ensures that all developers use the same coding standards without needing to reconfigure the project or IDE each time.
-You can see the static analysis tools I have used in the CI/CD pipeline in Chapter “4.
-Identify Best Practices for Your Language”.

-    1. If possible, share your project/IDE configuration in the most convenient way for your language/IDE.

-        1. For example VSCode lets you share your workspace configuration like typing strictness, maximal code line length etc. and recommended extensions via settings.json and extensions.json respectively.

-        2. If it's possible, make the VERSION file the single source of truth for the SDK version to simplify release preparations.

 When building an SDK, ensuring a smooth and collaborative development process is key to long-term success.
 This requires setting up consistent configurations, automating processes where possible, and simplifying release management to make it easy for teams to work together and ship updates.

-#### **Consistent Project Configuration Across All Machines**
+**Consistent Project Configuration Across All Machines**

 A full CI/CD pipeline is essential for ensuring that all code is automatically tested and analyzed before it reaches production.
 However, to make collaboration as seamless as possible, every developer working on the SDK should use the same coding standards and tools, regardless of their machine or development environment.